 His grandparents were from Budapest,Lithuania, Russia and Poland.
 His father Ferenc was born in Vienna and his mother Polly in the East End of London.

 Attended Hordle House Preparatory School for two years with his older brother Anthony and his younger brother Peter, but in 1955 when his father's partnership was defrauded and the family endured severe financial hardship, he and Peter were enrolled in Primary School in the London area of Ladbroke Grove, then a run down part of London .

 Played Captain Hook at primary school, and his love of acting was rekindled during a brief spell at Regent Polytechnic.
-After brief times working for an electronics manufacturer (where he nearly electrocuted himself) and a junior negotiator in a West End Real Estate Agency, he finally chose to become an actor.
+After brief times working for an electronics manufacturer (where he nearly electrocuted himself) and as a junior negotiator in a West End Real Estate Agency, he finally decided to become an actor.

 Having been offered places at LAMDA and RADA, he chose the latter where he won a first Class Honours Diploma, as well as receiving 5 other awards including the Prestigious Kendal Award (the Gold Medal equivalent) and others judged and presented by Sir John Gielgud.

 Has appeared in many seasons with the National Theatre in both Olivier's companies at the Old Vic and in the West End. and whilst performing in 'Saturday, Sunday, Monday', directed by Franco Zeffirelli and Olivier, he won a best actor nomination at the Critics Circle awards.
 Shortly after he played Biff opposite Warren Mitchell in the landmark revival of Arthur Miller's masterpiece 'Death of a Salesman' in The Lyttleton Theatre.
 He won a Laurence Olivier Award nomination for his performance